Workspace Remote

 Personal Access Token (PAT)

 Section titled “Personal Access Token (PAT)”Generate a fine-grained token with Contents: Read and write permission for your repository.
 Paste it into the token field.
+The token is stored in the encrypted Stronghold vault.

 SSH Key

-Section titled “SSH Key”CutReady uses your system SSH keys via libgit2.
-Make sure your SSH key is added to your GitHub account and available in your system’s SSH agent.
+Section titled “SSH Key”CutReady uses your system SSH keys via gix.
+Make sure your SSH key is

 Git Identity